 Save Time And Stay Organized

 - Drip Email Autoresponder – There are plenty of autoresponders out there but the one that I like is called Drip.
 They have great customer service, and if you want to learn how to do some extra programming in your emails for tracking they have copy and paste resources.

 - HootSuite – This is one of the tools I use for on the fly posting to all of my social media outlets.
 It allows you to schedule posts for the most opportune time when people will be able to see your posts.
-You’ll be able to post to twitter, YouTube, Facebook, instagram (not automatic), Google Plus and the list goes on.
-Use the link to get Hootsuite Professional ($9.99/mo) for a free 30 day trial.
+You’ll be able to post on Twitter, YouTube, Facebook, Instagram (not automatic), Google Plus and the list goes on.
+Use the link to get Hootsuite Professional ($9.99/mo) for a free 30-day trial.

 - SocialOomph – This is used for posting automatically on twitter (at least that’s what I use it for).
-Basically, what you do is put together a list of tweets, upload them and they are tweeted on a rotated basis.
+Basically, what you do is put together a list of tweets, upload them and they are tweeted on a rotating basis.
 You are then free to tweet at will in between those tweets so that you look real and not like a bot posting the same stuff on repeat.
 The key is to have enough tweets that will cover a couple of weeks worth of time.
 Then start adding more.
 Some marketers have this setup to tweet over 6 months before the repeated content comes back.

 - WordPress Blog – I’m currently using Godaddy for my host and bundled the WordPress hosting.
 Comes to about $20/month to have 5 blogs hosted.
 This doesn’t cover buying the domain name which can run you about $10-$20 per year after the first year, which I generally am able to get for less than $2.99 for the first year.

 You can find more tools that I use on my resources page (coming soon)

 Remember to share this blog post to your social media profiles and if you are looking to get into a home business that actually pays you what you’re worth, you can check it out here